scBGI/scBiMapping/README.md

 # scBiMapping
-Fast and Accurate Non-linear Dimensionality Reduction and Cell Annotation for Large Single-Cell Datasets
+Fast and Accurate Non-linear Dimensionality Reduction and Cell Annotation for Large and High-dimensional Single-Cell Datasets

 # install
 pip install scBiMapping